 Drug Recognition Experts, specially trained law enforcement officers, have included pupillary and ocular signs as indicators of the pharmacodynamic effects of drugs and alcohol [10, 11].
 They may examine pupil size under illumination ranging from near total darkness to bright light and assess the pupillary light reflex, which consists of constriction in response to visible light.
 This is similar to the pupillary light response test that is performed clinically to assess central nervous system function and acute drug effects.
 This test is administered by shining a light in the eye of the participant and measuring pupil size over the course of several seconds after the light is turned off.
 Studies of the pupillary light reflex in cannabis users have yielded inconsistent results [12, 13].
 Moreover, detailed assessment of the entire pupillary light response trajectory following acute cannabis consumption is lacking.
-If the pattern of pupillary response to light were found to be indicative of recent cannabis use, or impairment from cannabis use, especially in the context of chronic frequent use, it could contribute to the assessment of impaired driving or have utility in investigations of cannabis use in the workplace and other controlled settings.
+If the pattern of pupillary response to light were found to be indicative of recent cannabis use, or impairment from cannabis use, especially in the context of chronic frequent use, it could contribute to the assessment of impaired driving or have utility in investigations of cannabis use in the workplace and other safety sensitive settings.

+[I think introduce figure 1 here – before Steinhart]

-Recently, Steinhart et al [14] found evidence that acute cannabis smoking is significantly associated with diminished pupillary constriction during a light response test conducted using infrared videography.
+Recently, Steinhart et al [14] found that acute cannabis smoking was significantly associated with diminished pupillary constriction during a light response test conducted using infrared videography.
 Both occasional and daily cannabis users displayed this response, to a similar extent, compared to non-using control subjects.
-However, the findings of Steinhart et al, utilized single number summaries, such as point of minimal constriction, extracted from the full pupillary response trajectories depicted in Figure 1 as a basis for the between group comparisons.
-Ignoring these trajectories results in a loss of information that could potentially be utilized to better discriminate between cannabis use groups.
+However, the findings of Steinhart et al, utilized single number summaries, such as point of minimal constriction, extracted from the full pupillary response trajectories.
+A example pupillary light response trajectory is depicted in Figure 1 as a basis for the between group comparisons.
+Ignoring these trajectories results in a loss of information that could potentially be utilized to better discriminate between recent cannabis use and no cannabis use, or based on cannabis use history (daily versus occasional).
 Additionally, significant differences in the extent and pattern of pupillary constriction were only found after adjusting for pre-smoking values, which undermines the utility in field applications where baseline measurements may be unavailable.

-The primary goal of this paper is to investigate the full pupillary light response trajectories collected in the study conducted by Steinhart et al [14] as predictors of recent cannabis use, irrespective of pre-smoking pupil diameter.
+The primary goal of this paper is to investigate the full pupillary light response trajectories collected in the study conducted by Steinhart et al [14] as predictors of recent cannabis use, irrespective of pre-smoking information.
 Our analysis uses tools from a field of statistics known as functional data analysis (FDA).
 The main conceptual underpinning of FDA is to model the whole pupillary light response trajectory as a unit of observation, leveraging information contained in the temporal structure of the data and estimating time-specific effects.
 This approach utilizes maximal information which is lost when only considering single number predictors such as point of minimal constriction and rebound dilation [15, 16].
 In this analysis, we will use FDA modeling techniques to accomplish the following objectives.
-We first use the full pupil response trajectories to predict recent cannabis use as compared to no use.
-We next examine the impact of cannabis use history on the pupil response trajectories by comparing participants with no cannabis use, occasional cannabis use, and daily cannabis use.
-Finally, we extract expected pupillary light response trajectories at 60, 65, and 70 minutes after cannabis use to explore how pupil response may change over time.
+We first use the full pupil light response trajectories to predict recent cannabis use as compared to no use.
+We next examine the impact of cannabis use history on the pupil response trajectories by comparing participants with a history of no recent cannabis use, occasional cannabis use, and daily cannabis use.
+Finally, we extract expected pupillary light response trajectories at 60, 65, and 70 minutes after cannabis use to explore how pupil response may change over time as a preliminary exploration of its utility.

 METHODS: